 The removal of the 1960’s spaghetti ramps system has been a long sought after economic objective by local businesses.
 As time passed, the twelve bridges within the interchange system aged and deteriorated to a point where they became structurally deficient and in need of serious rehabilitation.
 An opportunity to correct past mistakes had arisen.

-Replacement of the spaghetti ramps with a waterfront boulevard that connects Route 79 to Route 24 is a critical step toward Fall River’s economic sustainability.
-Upon completion this project directs motorist through Fall River’s waterfront attractions while also opening up approximately nine acres of land for commercial development along the scenic Taunton River.
+Replacement of the spaghetti ramps with a waterfront boulevard that connects Route 79 to Route 24 was a critical step toward Fall River’s economic sustainability.
+Now completed, this project directs motorist through Fall River’s waterfront attractions while also opening up approximately nine acres of land for commercial development along the scenic Taunton River.
 The new boulevard also adds to the quality of life for area residents by providing an enhanced multipurpose waterfront walking and biking pathway which passes Commonwealth Landing, Battleship Cove and several marinas.

-Most of the Route 79 Interchange project is slated for completion in 2016.
-An unobstructed view of the waterfront from areas of downtown Fall River is noteworthy recent benefit.
+An unobstructed view of the waterfront from areas of downtown Fall River is noteworthy benefit.
 From upper Pocasset Street across from Government Center you can clearly see the “Gates of the City,” the Battleship Massachusetts and vessels navigating the Taunton River.
-The $200 million Route 79 project is significant, but it is only one of several important infrastructure investments to Fall River.
+The $200 million Route 79 project was significant, but it is only one of several important infrastructure investments to Fall River.

 The old railway lines running along the waterfront are also active once again.
 Commercial freight moved by Mass Coastal Rail is brought in and carried away daily.
 The commercial rail infrastructure is currently being upgraded and expanded for higher speeds.
 These investments (made with both private and public funds) lay the foundation for tourism and commuter rail services to Fall River.